-There are several peach (Prunus persica) varieties that sport reddish-purple leaves.
+There are several peach (Prunus persica) varieties that sport reddish purple leaves.
 The most common and readily available is ‘Bonfire.’
-Bonfire is a dwarf purple leaf peach tree that only grows to about 5 feet in height (1.5 meters) in 5 years and the same distance across, making it almost more of a shrub than a tree.
+Bonfire is a dwarf purple leaf peach tree that only grows to about 5 feet in height (1.5 m.) in five years and the same distance across, making it almost more of a shrub than a tree.

-This cultivar is hardy in USDA zones 5-9 and is tolerant of temperatures down to -10, possibly -20 F. (-23 to -29 C.).
-These particular peaches with reddish-purple leaves are derived from the rootstock of ‘Royal Red Leaf,’ a taller red leaf variety.
+This cultivar is hardy in USDA zones 5 through 9 and is tolerant of temperatures down to -10, possibly -20 degrees F. (-23 to -29 C.).
+These particular peaches with reddish purple leaves are derived from the rootstock of ‘Royal Red Leaf,’ a taller red leaf variety.

 As mentioned, the beauty of growing a dwarf purple leaf peach is the easy accessibility of harvest and its hardiness.
 Unfortunately, by all accounts, the fruit is rather flavorless eaten fresh, but it is edible and can be made into preserves or baked into pies.